erinrwhite/managing-humans/README.md

 I talked earlier about how the biggest component of managing people is communication.
 Communication to your team, from your team, among your team, within your organization...it's just really hard to overstate this here.

 Whatever the situation, make sure to give people enough information to succeed.
 This is especially important for people coming from outside of libraryland because holy crap, y'all, libraryland is so strange.
-Our technology is a huge, strange knot that we are all trying to untangle.
+Our technology is a huge, weird knot that we are all trying to untangle.
 And, libraries are profoundly interested in helping people, often to the detriment of things like design standards and sensical business rules.
+It can be very confusing.

- - Explain your rationale for wanting to talk about changes or new features as design problems - this in turn gives people the opportunity to provide alternate solutions.
+ - Explain rationale for wanting to talk about changes or new features as design problems - this in turn gives people the opportunity to provide alternate solutions.
  - Be honest about your motivations, and any other political factors that give context to a project.
  - Is there an important constraint?
-Mention it.
+Technically, organizationally?
+Business rules?
  - UX your interaction.
 Does this person need a piece of documentation they may or may not remember?
 Mention it, link to it if you can, fwd the old e-mail chain.
 Don't just expect everyone to remember everything.

+#### one-on-ones

 Communicating one-on-one is important for setting expectations, getting status updates, talking through issues, and evaluating work as you go.
 If time and space allow, set regular 1-on-1 meetings with your team members and don't break those meetings unless you absolutely have to.
 Use these times to catch up on projects, figure out what roadblocks you can clear, or get a sense for how things are going.

 Big questions to ask when someone new joins your team, or periodically as you work together:

-- "What's the best way for us to communicate?"
+- "What's the best way for us to communicate?" and
+- "What's your best way to communicate in a team setting?"
 I live and die by e-mail.
 Our designer and developer respond faster to GitHub tickets.
 If something's going down in flames, I walk over and chat face-to-face.
+Generally they prefer to talk to each other face-to-face.
 Also important: letting people know when you need to hear from them.
 "When I put in an urgent ticket, give me a heads up that you've received it."
 - "Do you need more detail or less?"
 Some people love just being given a problem to solve and the constraints, then running with it.
 Some people like more structure: tell me more about the typical process for this, break this down into chunks for me.
-- "What's your best way to communicate in a team setting?"

-#### hard conversations

-- critique ideas not people
-- say hard things honestly

 ## bye

-That's all I have to say.
+In conclusion, this is all I have to say.
 Thank you for your time, Code4Lib!

 ## references